merklefruit/cast-raycast/README.md

 ## License

-All files within this repository are licensed under the MIT License unless explicitly stated otherwise.
+All files within this repository are licensed under the MIT License unless explicitly stated otherwise. <br />
+100% Open Source software.